Docker

 Note

-This is the recommended and most convenient way for local development with Docker, please read here for more information about the usage.
+It is the recommended and most convenient way for local development with Docker.
+Please read here for more information about the usage.

-This image is designed to be fitting the requirements for the VSCode Remote Container Extension.
+The image is designed to fit the requirements for the VSCode Remote Container Extension.
 It contains the same packages as the Plain BFH LaTeX image, with some additions:

 Extensions and Configuration for LaTeX editing in VSCode